Swetha0620/U18AII5202_23BAD119_EX5/README.md

 - **Drill-Down Analysis:** Allows detailed analysis at department and subject levels
 - **Interactive Views:** Real-time updates of KPIs and visuals

-📎 *The Power BI dashboard file (.pbix) has been attached along with screenshots for reference and evaluation.*
+*The Power BI dashboard file (.pbix) has been attached for reference and evaluation.*

 ---